rmcconke/blog/_posts/2025-12-10-fluid-mechanics-teaching.md

 ### Summary of resources I'd like to share
 1. Web browser [Lattice Boltzmann Method simulator](https://physics.weber.edu/schroeder/software/demos/FluidDynamics.html) that you can use for various demos.
-2. My [interactive seminar on dimensional analysis](/docs/Tutorial%6%-%Dimensional%Analysis%and%Similarity.pdf), and the [TA instructions](docs/Tutorial%6%-%TA%Instructions.pdf) for this seminar.
+2. My [interactive seminar on dimensional analysis](docs/Tutorial%6%-%Dimensional%Analysis%and%Similarity.pdf), and the [TA instructions](docs/Tutorial%6%-%TA%Instructions.pdf) for this seminar.
-3. My course project: [project description](/docs/ME%351%Winter%2024%Project.pdf), [project resources](/docs/ME351_project.zip), and [video explaining the project](https://www.youtube.com/embed/_8mzf9kiDdA?si=laihfrTZpbN3VQDQ).
+3. My course project: [project description](docs/ME%351%Winter%2024%Project.pdf), [project resources](docs/ME351_project.zip), and [video explaining the project](https://www.youtube.com/embed/_8mzf9kiDdA?si=laihfrTZpbN3VQDQ).

-### Summary of things I learned to do
-- Record lectures
-- Post slides ahead of time
-- Handwrite notes in class
-- Provide learning objectives for each lecture
-- Provide a practice midterm and final
-- Use visualizations, demos, and interactivity in lectures

 ## Lectures
 Lectures are the core way that content is delivered in most engineering courses.
 I kept a highly structured approach to the lectures:
 1. **Review of key points from last lecture (slide)** (~1-2 minutes).
 In one slide, I screenshotted key formulas and summarized the previous lecture in a few bullet points.
-2. **Context of today's lecture (slide)**(~30 seconds) (where are we in the course?).
+2. **Context of today's lecture (slide)** (~30 seconds) (where are we in the course?).
 Most lectures involve zooming in quite closely on a concept.
 But I find it's so helpful for students to see the context.
 Where are we going with this?
 Where have we been?
 3. **Motivating the current lecture, and learning objectives (slide)** (~1 minute).
 More about this in the next section.

 These ~3 minutes contextualizing the problem are important for student retention, and to bring student focus into the room.
 They have a million assignments, problems, things they're doing later, etc. Taking 3 minutes to welcome them in and focus them is important.
 You'd want someone else to extend the same courtesy to you :).